Food Pathogen Concentration Techniques

 One of the most important tasks undertaken by food microbiology laboratories is the testing of samples for the presence of foodborne pathogens and potential spoilage organisms.
-Microbiological standards and criteria applying to food often state that pathogens such as Salmonella, E. coli O157 and Listeria monocytogenes should be absent in a specified weight of sample, usually 25g.
-This means that methods must be capable of detecting a single viable cell of the target species in a 25g sample of the food being tested.
-Traditional culture based methods have that capability, but typically take several days to produce a result because of the need to amplify very low numbers of cells to levels that can be detected in culture.
+Microbiological standards and criteria applying to food often state that pathogens such as Salmonella, E. coli O157, and Listeria monocytogenes should be absent in a specified weight of the sample, usually 25g.
+Therefore methods must be capable of detecting a single viable cell of the target species in a 25g of the food sample.
+Traditional culture-based methods have that capability, but take several days to produce a result because of the need to amplify low numbers of cells to levels that can be detected in culture.

 The challenge is magnified still further by the complexity of food matrices.
-Most foods are composed of many different materials, including large proteins, fats and oils, sugars and complex polysaccharides, often arranged in a complex three-dimensional structure.
-Many also contain a range of other non-pathogenic microorganisms, sometimes present in high numbers, but posing no health threat to the consumer.
-The target pathogen cells may be a very small component of the overall microflora and may be attached within the food matrix as single cells or clumps of cells.
-Before rapid detection methods can be used successfully, it is usually necessary to separate the target cells from the food matrix and from the background microflora.
+Most foods are composed of many different materials, including large proteins, fats and oils, sugars, and complex polysaccharides, often arranged in a complex three-dimensional structure.
+Many also contain a range of other non-pathogenic microorganisms, sometimes present in high numbers, but poses no health threat to the consumer.
+The target pathogen cells might be a tiny component of the overall microflora and attached within the food matrix as single cells or clumps of cells.
+Before rapid detection methods can be used successfully, it is usually necessary to separate the target cells from the food matrix and the background microflora.
 Once the cells have been separated, further time savings are available if they can then be concentrated to allow faster detection.

-As yet, methods that are able to remove microbial cells directly and quantitatively from non-liquid foods are not available.
-The sample must therefore be suspended in a relatively large volume of liquid - diluent or growth medium - before separation and concentration can be attempted.
+To note: The sample must be suspended in a relatively large volume of liquid - diluent or growth medium - before separation and concentration can be attempted.
 Virtually all current pathogen detection methods include either an enrichment culture or suspension step.

 Separation and concentration

-Once microbial cells have been released from the food matrix into suspension, the target pathogen can be separated and the cells concentrated for more rapid detection.
-A number of different physical, chemical and immunological methods have been devised to accomplish this, including ion exchange columns and biphasic partitioning.
-But three techniques form the basis of most practical applications: membrane filtration, centrifugation and immunomagnetic separation (IMS).
+To note: Once microbial cells have been released from the food matrix into suspension, the target pathogen can be separated, and the cells concentrated for more rapid detection.
+Many different physical, chemical, and immunological methods have been devised to accomplish this, including ion exchange columns and biphasic partitioning.
+But three techniques form the basis of most practical applications: membrane filtration, centrifugation, and immunomagnetic separation (IMS).